LucaPetrescu/stackverflow-backend/README.md

 When a user posts a new question or answers a question, the update will be pushed to a queue (most probably RabbitMQ).
 Here, the events will be consumed by a service that is always on the watch for new events created in the queue.
 The service will get the events form the queue and establish a WebScocket connection with the client to send the updates.
 This can also be done with Server Sent Events.

+In my approach, I have made use of SSE since it is one-directional and it is much simpler to implement.
+I have also included a dummy frontend client made in React for testing.

 ## Deep Dives

 #### How can we scale up from 10m DAU to 30m DAU?